Understanding the Cost of Consumption: Key Metrics Every Restaurant Should Monitor

 5. Menu Item Contribution Margin

 Real-time inventory tracking for restaurants, coupled with automated inventory tracking for restaurants and bars, ensures that restaurant owners have up-to-date information about stock levels.
-This helps prevent overstocking, minimize waste, and avoid stockouts.
+This helps prevent overstocking, minimise waste, and avoid stockouts.

 Conclusion